-Google Analytics Plugin: A WordPress Google Analytics Plugin is a plugin that you can use to collect data about how your website is being used.
+Google Analytics Plugin: A WordPress Google Analytics Plugin is used to collect data about how your website is being used.
 This data can then be used to improve your website’s performance.

-Cache Plugin: A WordPress Cache Plugin is a plugin that you can use to speed up your website by caching your website’s pages and posts.
-This means that the plugin will save a copy of your website’s pages and posts so that they can be served faster to your visitors.
+Cache Plugin: A WordPress Cache Plugin can be used to speed up your website by caching your website’s pages and posts.
+The plugin will save a copy of your website’s pages and posts so that they can be served faster to your visitors.

 Recommended Plugin: WP Rocket (paid).

-Page Builder Plugin: A WordPress Page Builder Plugin is a plugin that you can use to create custom pages and posts for your website.
+Page Builder Plugin: A WordPress Page Builder Plugin can be used to create custom pages and posts for your website.

 Recommended Plugin: Thrive Architect (paid).

-Security Plugin: A WordPress Security Plugin is a plugin that you can use to protect your website from hackers and other security threats.
-Some of the features that a WordPress Security Plugin may provide include password protection, two-factor authentication, firewall protection, malware scanning
+Security Plugin: A WordPress Security Plugin can be used to protect your website from hackers and other security threats.
+Some of the features that a WordPress Security Plugin may provide include password protection, two-factor authentication, firewall protection and malware scanning.

 Recommended Plugin: Wordfence (free).

-Social Media Plugin: A WordPress Social Share Plugin is a plugin that you can use to add social media buttons to your website.
+Social Media Plugin: A WordPress Social Share Plugin allows you to add social media buttons to your website.
 This allows your visitors to share your content on their social media profiles with one click.

 Recommended Plugin: Easy Social Share Buttons (paid).